Town of Arbela

 -

-28.9 percent of Arbela residents between 16 and 65 years old were unemployed in 2017, according to data obtained from the U.S. Census Bureau.
+21.4 percent of people 25 years or older had an associate's degree or higher in Arbela in 2020, according to data obtained from the U.S. Census Bureau.

 -